duplicity stable version 3.0.3.1 man page

 --concurrency number

 Give the number of background process that should be use to run concurrent backend task.
-This decuples local operations like de/encrption, volume creation etc. from transfering to/from backends.
+This decouples local operations like de/encrption, volume creation etc. from transfering to/from backends.
 The intended end-result is a faster backup, because the local CPU and your bandwidth can be more consistently utilized.
 Use of this option implies additional need for disk space in the temporary storage location; rather than needing to store only one volume at a time, enough storage space is required to store n+1 volumes.
 Depending on the backend and network parallel operations can speed up things.
 A good starting point for concurrency is 1-4.
 Check duplicity statistics for fine tuning.
 In most cases this should not extend the number of CPUs minus one of your system.

 --config-dir path